Backstage at Louwman Exclusive –Robert-Jan Bousché

 Are these the best jobs to do?

 I exclusively work on Maserati and Lamborghini.
-I actually like the most to work on a Lamborghini.
-That is a real challenge.
+I actually have a preference to work on a Lamborghini, because that is a real challenge.
 The engine is in the back of the car and has 10 to 12 cylinders.
 These cars are really Italian but there are also some German influences, for example in the diagnosis software.
-That is useful for me because I had the experience with that while working at my previous employer.
+That is useful for me because I had the experience with this software while working at my previous employer.
 But compared with those times, working on the cars at Louwman Exclusive is completely different.

 You are employed here already for two years, are you getting used to it?